empty916/great-async/README.md

 + const { data, loading } = useAsyncFunction(fetchUser, { ttl: 300000 })
 ```

 ## Best Practices

 ### ✅ Do's

+- Start with `createAsyncController` for framework-agnostic code
 - Use `swr: true` for data that doesn't change often
 - Set appropriate `ttl` values based on data freshness needs
 - Use `debounceTime` for user input-triggered requests
 - Implement `retryStrategy` for better error handling
-- Use `deps` array to control when requests re-run
+- Use `deps` array in React to control when requests re-run
+- Use `auto: 'deps-only'` for conditional data loading (e.g., search, filters)
+- Prefer `auto: false` for expensive operations that should be manually triggered

 ### ❌ Don'ts